akinwilson/heed/README.md

 ```

 ## Running tests
-heed has made up of three components; the `fitting`, `serving` and `webserver` parts.
+heed has three components; the `fitting`, `serving` and `webserver` parts.
 Each of these has its own suite of tests which can be run via:
 ```

 ```